-We’d experienced a similar phenomenon when were lived in Madeira Portugal in spring of 2014 for which we’ve included the photo of Tom on the veranda with the link to that post and video.
+We’d experienced a similar phenomenon when were lived in Madeira, Portugal, in the spring of 2014, for which we’ve included the photo of Tom on the veranda with the link to that post and video.
 Yesterday, we were as excited to see this event as we were over three years ago….our heads in the clouds!

-Since we’re part way up the mountains here in Costa Rica, (698 meters, 2261 feet, above sea level) in much cooler weather than by the sea (an hour and a half drive), such interesting weather conditions seem to be more prevalent.
+Since we’re partway up the mountains here in Costa Rica (698 meters, 2261 feet, above sea level) in much cooler weather than by the sea (an hour and a half drive), such attractive weather conditions seem to be more prevalent.

 Standing on the veranda as the clouds quickly moved across our view, we felt as if we could reach out and touch them.
-At one point they actually rolled across the veranda and we were able to walk through them.
+They rolled across the veranda at one point, and we were able to walk through them.

-For us, it’s these very experiences that make our travels rich and filled with wonder, so much so that we quickly and easily found our link from our similar experience over three years ago.
+For us, it’s these same experiences that make our travels rich and filled with wonder, so much so that we quickly and easily found our link from our similar experiences over three years ago.

 |It was stunning to watch the views dissipate and the clouds thickened.|

-Within 15 minutes, the views across the valley cleared and once again we could see our surroundings.
-As a result, today’s “Sightings from the Veranda in Costa Rica” and other photos are as a result of this event.
+Within 15 minutes, the views across the valley cleared, and once again, we could see our surroundings.
+As a result, today’s “Sightings from the Veranda in Costa Rica” and other photos result from this event.

 When it cleared, we moseyed off to the kitchen to reheat our leftover pizza, cook the green beans and toss the salad.
-The pizza wasn’t quite as good as it was in Nevada weeks ago since we weren’t able to find the right type of Italian sausage here in Atenas.
+Unfortunately, the pizza wasn’t quite as good as it was in Nevada weeks ago since we couldn’t find the right type of Italian sausage here in Atenas.

 |It didn’t take more than a few minutes to cover the entire Alajuela Valley.|

 The only Italian-seasoned sausage we found here had no casing.
 That was weird.
-Since it required cooking prior to placing it on the pizza, it ended up tasting somewhat like hot dogs which we don’t usually eat.
-Maybe next time we’ll try it using the local Spanish type sausages with casings.
+Since it required cooking before placing it on the pizza, it ended up tasting somewhat like hot dogs, which we don’t usually eat.
+Maybe next time, we’ll try it using the local Spanish-type sausages with casings.

 Also, we couldn’t find parchment paper at either of the two markets and had no choice but to use tinfoil (they don’t have non-stick foil here) which we coated with olive oil to no avail.
 It still stuck to the tinfoil.

-Once the pizza was done, we had to peel the foil off the bottom crust, often in little pieces.
+Once the pizza was done, we had to peel the foil off the bottom crust, often in tiny pieces.
 Maybe we shouldn’t have pizza again while we’re here.
-Or, maybe we should start packing parchment paper, an item we often use in cooking low carb items but have difficulty finding it in many countries.
+Or, perhaps we should start packing parchment paper, an item we often use in cooking low-carb items but have difficulty finding in many countries.

-None the less, we enjoyed our dinner and a quiet evening of watching a few favorite shows on the big screen TV in the comfy screening room.
-We’d signed up for Netflix last week and have been watching a few choice shows.
+Nonetheless, we enjoyed our dinner and a quiet evening watching a few favorite shows on the big screen TV in the comfy screening room.
+We’d signed up for Netflix last week and had been watching a few choice shows.

-Whenever we sign up for Netflix, we do so for short periods, watching everything that appeals to us over a period of one or two months after which we cancel it and sign for HBO or Showtime while we binge watch other favorites.
+Whenever we sign up for Netflix, we do so for short periods, watching everything that appeals to us over one or two months, after which we cancel it and sign for HBO or Showtime while we binge watch other favorites.

-Right now, we’re waiting for season 7 of Game of Thrones to complete its season at which point we’ll sign up for HBO and be able to binge watch the entire final season of this amazing series.
+Right now, we’re waiting for season 7 of Game of Thrones to complete its season, at which point we’ll sign up for HBO and be able to binge-watch the entire final season of this fantastic series.
 We rarely watch any shows during the day to avoid starting a bad habit that could prevent us from paying attention to our surroundings.
-Once its dark, we’re content to “settle in” for the evening.
+Once it’s dark, we’re content to “settle in” for the evening.

-In only four days, we’ll have the first of the two rental cars, one for five days and the second for the remainder of our stay.
-We’re looking forward to being mobile again but not so much for the dentist appointment scheduled for Monday.
+We’ll have the first of the two rental cars in only four days, one for five days and the second for the remainder of our stay.
+So we’re looking forward to being mobile again but not so much for the dentist appointment scheduled for Monday.